The policy objective of the Home Affairs Bureau in district

 In 2014 Policy Address, The Chief Executive announced the introduction of a pilot scheme in Sham Shui Po and Yuen Long between April 2014 and August 2015 to provide the DMCs with the decision-making power to tackle the management and environmental hygiene problems of some public areas.
 The DCs advised on the work priorities.
 In light of the success of the scheme which responded actively to public aspirations and was well received by the local communities, the Government will rename it as "District-led Actions Scheme" and implement in all 18 districts starting from the current DC term to take forward the concept of "addressing district issues at the local level and capitalising on local opportunities" as advocated by the Chief Executive.

 DCs are provided with funds each year to implement district minor works projects and community involvement projects in the districts.
-In 2018-19, a provision of $340 million and $461.6 million has been provided for DCs to implement district minor works projects and community involvement projects respectively.
+In 2019-20, a provision of $360 million and $461.6 million has been provided for DCs to implement district minor works projects and community involvement projects respectively.
 Of the $461.6 million for community involvement projects, $41.6 million is designated funding for further strengthening the support for DCs in promoting arts and cultural activities in the districts.
 To enhance local engagement, the Government introduced the Signature Project Scheme (SPS) in 2013.
 Under the SPS, a one-off grant of $100 million has been reserved for each district to implement one to two SPS projects.
 DCs are responsible for advocating and deciding the SPS projects, as well as spearheading their implementation.
 The DC must be satisfied that the projects would address the needs of the district and have visible and lasting impact in the community.
-An SPS project includes works and/or non-works in nature, or a mixture of both.
-DCs may partner with non-profit-making organisations, business organisations, statutory bodies or government departments to deliver these projects.
+An SPS project may be works or non-works in nature, or a mixture of both.
+DCs may partner with non-profit-making organisations, statutory bodies or government departments to deliver these projects.
 Apart from this, the Government has also set aside $200 million to finance the preparation work before the SPS projects are submitted to the Finance Committee of the Legislative Council for funding approval and other support services.

 Area Committees were first set up in 1972 to support the